Comey memos: Trump wanted FBI to make public he was not under investigation over Russia ties

 "His attempts to intimidate, circumvent the law & undermine integrity of law enforcement investigations demand immediate action to protect the Mueller investigation," she added.

-The assurance from Comey that he was not being investigated seems to have weighed on the president's mind as Michael Flynn was fired as national security adviser after misleading Vice President Mike Pence about contacts with the Russian envoy to the U.S.
+The assurance from Comey that Trump was not being investigated seemed to have weighed on the president's mind as Michael Flynn was fired as national security adviser after misleading Vice President Mike Pence about contacts with the Russian envoy to the U.S.

 Trump told Comey during their March 30 conversation that "if there was 'some satellite' (NOTE: I took this to mean some associate of his or his campaign) that did something, it would be good to find that out, but that he hadn't done anything," Comey recalled.

-Comey says that Trump restated at the end of their conversation that the president "hoped I could find a way to get out that he wasn't being investigated.
+Comey said Trump restated at the end of their conversation that the president "hoped I could find a way to get out that he wasn't being investigated.

-"I told him I would see what we could do and that we would do the work well and as quickly as we could," Comey says he responded.
+"I told him I would see what we could do and that we would do the work well and as quickly as we could," Comey said he responded.

 Goodlatte, Gowdy and Nunes noted that Comey "never wrote that he felt obstructed or threatened," adding that while Comey "went to great lengths to set dining room scenes, discuss height requirements, describe the multiple times he felt complimented, and myriad other extraneous facts, he never once mentioned the most relevant fact of all, which was whether he felt obstructed in his investigation."